imsc-rosetta/imsc-rosetta-specification/japanese.md

 For subtitles, generally ruby presentation is accepted as preferred above text for a single line, or above the top line, and below the bottom line for two line subtitles.

-When Rubies are in use in a file, it is preferred that the main text of the subtitle does not move when rubies are present compared to when they are not present.
+When Rubies are in used in subtitles, it is preferred that the main text of the subtitle does not move when rubies are present compared to when they are not present.

 With the above two observations in mind, imsc-rosetta implements the following style names which should be used: